 Is Product Analytics the Same as Marketing Analytics?

 Even though the phrases ‘product analytics’ and ‘marketing analytics’ are sometimes used as synonyms, this is not always the case.
 However, the two concepts are closely interlinked.
 Below are the main differences between the two concepts:

-While marketing analytics focuses on how to turn visitors into paying customers, product analytics seek to find ways that these customers can be engaged so that they will keep coming back to buy the product.
+Ultimately, marketing analytics focuses on how to turn visitors into paying customers, while product analytics seeks ways for these customers to be engaged so that they will keep coming back to the product.